Teoscar Hernández Preview, Player Props: Mariners vs. Rangers

 Teoscar Hernández At The Plate

-- Hernandez has driven in a run in 57 games this year (35.8%), including 26 games with more than one RBI (16.4%).
-He has also driven home three or more of his team's runs in six contests.
+- Hernandez has picked up an RBI in 35.6% of his games this season, with more than one RBI in 16.3% of his games.
+He has also plated three or more runs in six contests.

-- In 60 of 159 games this year, he has scored, and eight of those games included multiple runs.
+- He has scored in 60 of 160 games this season, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.